Abdulah94/Stock-Market-predictions-Using-Machine-learning/code/sql_setup/README.md

 **Reminder**: No need to do it! we already did it for you and you can start from the `SECOND STEP` to get your database ready!

+You need to use GCP SQL to create a database called `Project` and then connect the database with DBeaver (or another SQL client of your choice).
+After that, There is a file called `demo.env` in "eco395_final_project/code/demo.env" which you need to connect to the database.
+Modify the file `demo.env` by providing the right credentials and then change its name to`.env`.

 In this part you will get a list of all the S&P500 stock tickers using the Pandas `read_html` function to scrape Wikipedia as shown below:
 ```python
 table=pd.read_html("https://en.wikipedia.org/wiki/List_of_S%26P_500_companies")